-Consequently, recent years have also led to the development of advancements such as the DaVinci Surgical System.
+Consequently, recent years have also led to the development of advancements such as the DaVinci® Surgical System.
 This robotic surgical system makes even the already minimally invasive laparoscopic surgeries more streamline and even less invasive because it allows surgeons access to a patient’s internal organs through the use of mechanically-driven arms that actually perform the surgery through tiny holes and grant the surgeon a clearer operating field through the use of high resolution video cameras.
 These specially designed cameras offer highly magnified views and allow greater depth perception, which ensures that incisions can be made with more precision, despite the fact that the surgeon is in a remote position from the actual patient, seated at a computer console without any direct physical contact.
-Instead, the operating field is navigated as the surgeon maneuvers camera views and incisions through the controlling devices in his hands, watching his as his own commands are executed and displayed on the screen of a computer monitor.
-From beginning to end, the surgery becomes less intrusive without sacrificing the the degree of detail with which a surgeon can conduct his incisions; and because of this, robotically assisted surgery has launched laparoscopic surgery to become one of the preferred methods of treatment in many areas of medicine.
+Instead, the operating field is navigated as the surgeon maneuvers camera views and incisions through the controlling devices in their hands, watching as their own commands are executed and displayed on the screen of a computer monitor.
+From beginning to end, the surgery becomes less intrusive without sacrificing the the degree of detail with which a surgeon can conduct their incisions; and because of this, robotically assisted surgery has launched laparoscopic surgery to become one of the preferred methods of treatment in many areas of medicine.

-As an early adopter of the DaVinci System and other methods of laparoscopic surgery, Dr. Coyle has honed his skills to such a degree that he has become pre-eminent in the medical community, traveling the United States to train his colleagues and introduce other medical professionals to the benefits and possibilities provided by robotically-assisted surgeries.
+As an early adopter of the DaVinci® System and other methods of laparoscopic surgery, Dr. Coyle has honed his skills to such a degree that he has become pre-eminent in the medical community, traveling the United States to train his colleagues and introduce other medical professionals to the benefits and possibilities provided by robotically-assisted surgeries.

-As you consider the ways that laparoscopic surgery might benefit your own needs for treatment in female pelvic medicine and reconstructive surgery, give Dr. Coyle and his team at Coyle Institute a call today!
+As you consider the ways that laparoscopic surgery might benefit your own needs for treatment in female pelvic medicine and reconstructive surgery, give Dr. Coyle his team at Coyle Institute a call today!